CrashCortez/vitadock-vlc/README.md

 - You can use xerpi's ds3/4 plugin to use controller with vita

-- For audio I recommend usb bluetooth because you cannot use the onboard BT (testing this). using a usb sound card has lots of additional white noise and distortion.
+- For audio I recommend usb bluetooth because you cannot use the onboard BT (testing this). using a usb sound card has lots of additional white noise and distortion, feel free to try on your own, if you figure it out, please let me know.

 - Find a dock and get it printed https://www.thingiverse.com/search?q=vita+raspberry+pi&dwh=875cb8a1f5323f8